rawanmahdi/cnncam/README.md

 The below instructions assume you already have `pip` installed and exposed to the python environment where you want to run `cnncam`.
 Official instructions for installing `pip` can be found [here](https://pip.pypa.io/en/stable/installation/)

-# Install cnncam
-Run the below pip command in a command line of your choice.
+Run the below pip command in a shell of your choice.
 ```
 pip install cnncam
 ```